wardle/hermes/README.md

 ### How to use

 Ensure you have a pre-built jar file, or the source code checked out from github.
+See below for build instructions.

 #### 1. Download SNOMED CT distribution file(s).